 I still catch myself doing this from time to time.
 Wishing upon a star to grant me all my bucket list wishes.
 I figure if I am good enough, or patient enough, that genie will come along and grant me three wishes or at least the winning numbers for the lottery.
 Of course, this isn’t going to happen, and life is not a Disney movie.

 The greatest power we will ever feel is that moment when we become completely self-responsible for everything in our lives.
 It’s empowering to know that no matter what, the outcome of our goals relies utterly on ourselves.
 So it is incumbent on us to be proactive.
-Don’t just wait for a bucket list item to magically and mysteriously happen, you must make it happen.
+Don’t just wait for a Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list item to magically and mysteriously happen, you must make it happen.

 Monitor Your Bucket List Progress.